oweb36/mws-docs/Characters/Washing Machines/Wheamy.md

 He was born on December 19, 2009.
 He is a cisgender and pansexual male (he/him).

+Wheamy is not the most intelligent or knolwedgable person in MWS.

 ## Personality
 Wheamy is pretty much caring towards others, and what they need.
 He usually protects others, typically those younger than him.
 He may doubt himself though at times, in his abilities to protect or whether he is doing it for real.